WakaSync

 validateStatus response.ok Function(response) that determines whether a response is treated as success or error.
 Default accepts 200–299.

 WakaSync retries requests that fail due to network errors, 5xx server errors, or 429 (rate limiting).
-It does not retry 4xx client errors (like 404, 403) since these indicate the request itself is wrong.
-Retries use exponential backoff with jitter by default, and respect Retry-After headers on 429 responses.
-Retries are aborted if the request is cancelled during the delay.
+It does not retry 4xx client errors since these indicate the request itself is wrong.
+Retries use exponential backoff with jitter by default, respect Retry-After headers on 429 responses, and are aborted if the request is cancelled during the delay.

 To change global defaults, configure the wakaSync instance before registering: